RatBodyFormer: Rat Body Surface from Keypoints: Related Work

-\paragraph{3D Animal Reconstruction} One common approach for 3D human reconstruction is to learn a statistical model from pre-acquired 3D scans to better condition the solution space~\cite{SMPL,SMAL,VAREN, FLAME:SiggraphAsia2017}.
+One common approach for 3D human reconstruction is to learn a statistical model from pre-acquired 3D scans to better condition the solution space~\cite{SMPL,SMAL,VAREN, FLAME:SiggraphAsia2017}.
 SMPL~\cite{SMPL} is a statistical 3D human linear blended shape model parameterized by the person's shape and pose.
 The pose parameters are the joint rotations and the shape parameters are the PCA coefficients of a large collection of aligned body scans.
 SMAL~\cite{SMAL} extends this to quadrupled animals.
 Most 3D reconstruction methods regress these parameters directly from the image with a neural network~\cite{HMR, Youwang2021Unified3M} or optimize their parameters so that projected keypoints align with their imaged ones~\cite{smplify, MuvS, SPIN,DMMR}.
-Joints of rodents are, however, not well-defined as they are deeply veiled by their fluffy body.
-Instead, we leverage reliably detectable 3D keypoints to recover the body surface.

-Recent works have also introduced image-based animal appearance modeling~\cite{animalavatars,3Dfauna,Three-D-safari, BANMo}.
+There is no such statistical model of rats, mainly because there is no large-scale collection of 3D scans aligned with a canonical 3D surface.
+A straightforward approach for building such 3D surface dataset is to capture the 3D surface of the target, \ie, rats, first, and align them \wrt a canonical 3D scan~\cite{dynamicfaust,non-rigid-registration-survey}.
+This approach, however, cannot provide reliable alignments because most of the points on the rat body surface cannot be localized by their 3D shape or surface color.

+A few works directly regress the 3D body surface from images~\cite{animalavatars,DensePose_chimps,densepose}.
 AnimalAvatars~\cite{animalavatars} regresses continuous surface embedding~\cite{CSE} from an image to associate each pixel with a point on the target 3D shape in its canonical pose.
-This CSE estimation, however, requires large-scale dense annotation between 2D image pixels and a 3D canonical surface ala DensePose~\cite{densepose}, which is costly and unreliable for textureless body surfaces.
-In contrast, we leverage beads and multiview geometry to learn the sparse keypoint to dense body surface mapping, which ensures positional consistency and robust mapping.
+This CSE estimation, however, requires large-scale dense annotation between 2D image pixels and a 3D canonical surface ala DensePose~\cite{densepose}, which is costly and unreliable for featureless body surfaces, or requires the target animal to be in a proximal class of humans~\cite{DensePose_chimps}.
+This annotation process is not only labor-intensive but also limits the accuracy of the 3D surface estimation since the mapping between each pixel and the surface point is determined intuitively by human annotators.
+We instead leverage beads and multiview geometry to learn mapping from sparse keypoints to dense body surface points, which ensures robust positional consistency.
+We use beads instead of fluorescent dye~\cite{color_label_rat}, since they are easier to distinguish by color.